Why Apartments Are the Single Best Way to Escape the Rat Race Within 3-5 Years

 I’ve observed that MOST real estate investors have been able to quit their jobs (and generate REAL wealth) with apartment buildings.

 If you think it might also be right for you, then read everything you can about apartment building investing.
-Start by reading all of my articles here on the BiggerPockets.
+Start by reading all of my articles here on BiggerPockets.

 I hope this article has helped you reflect on your current path, clarify your goals, and map out a path for the future.

-To what degree is your current real estate strategy helping you to achieve your financial goals?
+To what degree is your current real estate strategy helping you achieve your financial goals?
 What (if any) changes do you need to make?